openssl/tools/HOWTO-make-a-release.md

         ls /var/www/openssl/source

-*For OpenSSL 3.0 and on*, push your local changes to the public source repo as instructed by `dev/release.sh`.
+*For OpenSSL 3.0 and on*, push your local changes to the main source repo as instructed by `dev/release.sh`.
 You may want to sanity check the pushes by inserting the `-n` (dry-run) option.

-*For OpenSSL before 3.0*, simply push your local changes to the public source repo, and please do remember to push the release tags as well, which is done separately with the `--tags` option.
+*For OpenSSL before 3.0*, simply push your local changes to the main source repo, and please do remember to push the release tags as well, which is done separately with the `--tags` option.
 You may want to sanity check the pushes by inserting the `-n` (dry-run) option.

 ## Updating the website